TRAVERTINE 101 - THE WARMTH AND ELEGANCE OF OLD EUROPE

-Think of the welcoming warmth of an Italian villa.
-Subdued beige colors and lofty looking stone columns and floors, porous with its signature little holes.
-Evokes feelings of leisurely brunches and lush surroundings.
+Imagine the welcoming warmth of an Italian villa, with subdued beige colors, lofty stone columns and beautiful, porous floors.
+Travertine evokes feelings of leisurely brunches and lush scapes.

 Bring your European vacation home by including travertine in your place.
-And now let’s see what characteristics this stone brings with it.
+Here we will showcase the characteristics that make it so special.

 Properties of Travertine

-The beautifully soft palette of colors in its spectrum is what most people are looking for when working with travertine.
+The beautifully soft and broad color palette makes travertine very desirable.
 Subdued, mild tones of beige, tan, grey and off-white elegantly set the background without overwhelming with dramatic effects.

 The warmth and elegance of old Europe

-At the same time, travertine is a great option for in-floor heating systems due to its conducting properties, once warm it will radiate the heat for a long time.
+Like most natural stones, travertine retains cold and heat very well, making it ideal for floor coverage.
+Have you ever felt that delightful sensation of a cold stone against your feet on a hot day?
+Think along those lines.
+At the same time, travertine is a great option for in-floor heating systems due to its thermal conductivity properties.
+Once warm it will radiate heat for a long time.

 Suitable for indoor or outdoor use